 where $I$ is generated by $f\vp$ and its partial derivatives, so that $\calox/I=\calo_{\Sing(V(f\vp))}$.
 The outer terms $T^1_{X/S}$ and $\calo_{\vp^{-1}(\Sigma)}$ are Cohen--Macaulay $\calox$--modules of codimension $2$ by assumption \eqref{mthm.t1xs} and \eqref{mthm.singloc}, whence $\calox/I$ is also a Cohen--Macaulay $\calox$--module of codimension $2$.
 Since $\codim(\calox/I)=2$, $f\vp$ is necessarily reduced and hence defines a free divisor. \end{proof}

-\begin{remark} If Theorem \ref{mthm} applies with $S\cong \CC^2$ and $f\in\calos$, then the Theorem produces many examples of free divisors in $X$ because any reduced plane curve in $S$ is a free divisor, and any such curve which has $f$ among its components will satisfy condition \eqref{mthm.ks}. \end{remark}
+\begin{remark} If Theorem \ref{mthm} applies to some $\vp$ and $f$ with $S\cong \CC^2$, then the Theorem easily produces many examples of free divisors in $X$.
+Namely, whenever $fg\in\calos$ is reduced and nonzero, then $(fg)\vp$ defines a free divisor on $X$, because any reduced plane curve in $S$ is a free divisor, and condition \eqref{mthm.ks} follows from $\Der_S(-\log fg)\subseteq \Der_S(-\log f)$. \end{remark}

 As a first application we obtain a result originally observed by Mond and van Straten \cite[Remark 1.5]{MvS}. \begin{theorem} Let $C$ be the germ of an isolated complete intersection curve singularity.
 If $\vp:X\to S$ is any versal deformation of $C$, then the union of the singular fibres of $\vp$, that is, the pullback along $\vp$ of the discriminant $\Delta\subset S$ in the base, is a free divisor.